mainstage series

 Program Notes

 Sheila Bristow is a church musician, composer and collaborative keyboardist who serves as music director and organist for St. Barnabas Episcopal Church and as keyboardist for Harmonia.
 The poem on which she based her 2024 choral work Winter Solstice “conjures visions of our primeval ancestors sitting around the fire in the dead of winter,” she writes.
 “As they sit in this community, they mark the turning of the season, from the longest night of the year to the rebirth of the light.
 To represent this scene, I have used modern equivalents of basic musical instruments — percussion (vibraphone), plucked strings (harp), winds (clarinet) — combined with communal singing.
 Between each choral phrase, the clarinet repeats a folk-like melody over a harmonic pattern derived from one of the Lassus motets heard on tonight’s program.”
-Says conductor William White (who conducted the world premiere with Harmonia on March 9, 2024): “The choral writing is both smooth and dramatic.
+Says William White (who conducted the world premiere with Harmonia on March 9, 2024): “The choral writing is both smooth and dramatic.
 It’s a knock-out of a little choral piece!”

 The eight-part choral anthem Hear my prayer, O Lord, composed around 1682 by Henry Purcell, sets the first verse of Psalm 102.